Vrikshasana

 1. Packed with Essential Nutrients

-• A well-planned vegan diet includes whole grains, vegetables, legumes, nuts, seeds, and fruits.
+• A well-planned vegan diet includes whole grains, vegetables, legumes, nuts, seeds and fruits.

 • It is rich in fiber, antioxidants, vitamins (B12, D), and minerals (iron, calcium, potassium, magnesium).

-• Supplements or fortified foods can help meet specific nutritional needs, such as vitamin B12 and omega-3 fatty acids and also studies show anemic tebdacy with jut a vegan diet.
+• Supplements or fortified foods can help meet specific nutritional needs, such as vitamin B12 and omega-3 fatty acids and also studies show anemic tebdacy with jut a diet.

 2. Aids in Weight Loss

-• Studies show that people following a vegan diet tend to have a lower BMI and body fat percentage.
+• Studies show that people following a diet tend to have a lower BMI and body fat percentage.

 • Vegan foods are low in calories and high in fiber, promoting a feeling of fullness and preventing overeating.